reloc4te/CEID.Database-1/README.md

 This project was a team project, but done solo.

-ER diagramm and Schema Design
+- ER diagramm and Schema Design
-SQL Create and Insert Statments
+- SQL Create and Insert Statements
-SQL Selects
+- SQL
-GUI implementation